zysyyz/mislavjavor.github.io/_posts/2016-11-14-Functional-programming-with-Swift-3.md

 let withSuffix = addSuffix()(removed)
 ```

-And with function composition it looks like:
+And with currying it looks like:

 ```swift
 let a = addSuffix(suffix: "suffix")(removeLast()(uppercase()("IntitialFunction")))